apereo/cas/cas-server-documentation/installation/Maven-Overlay-Installation.md

 CAS uses Spring Webflow to drive the login process in a modular and configurable fashion; the `login-webflow.xml` file contains a straightforward description of states and transitions in the flow.
-Customizing this file is probably the most common configuration concern beyond component configuration in the Spring XML configuration files.

 ## Spring Configuration